IEEE-SaTML/2025/content/participate-cfc/content.md

 #### Contact and help

-Competition organizers that require help or suggestions regarding competition platforms for running the competition can contact [contact@satml.org](mailto:contact@satml.org) for advice.
+Competition organizers who require help or suggestions regarding competition platforms for running the competition can contact [contact@satml.org](mailto:contact@satml.org) for advice.
 This call for competitions is adapted from the NeurIPS competition track.